General Guidelines for Domestic Building Works

 Fridges/freezers/other continuously running electrical goods: It may prove necessary to run a temporary trailing lead to maintain supply if these goods are affected by the works.
 Please check this supply on a regular basis as we cannot guarantee continuity.

-Computers: Please inform us in advance of any special considerations, any building work can result in sudden loss of supply without notice.
+Computers: Please inform us in advance of any special considerations, any building work can result in sudden loss of the power supply without notice.

 Infrastructure: Previously supplied services ie phone, ariel, cable TV lines etc may have to be disconnected to facilitate works.
 If reconnection is not specifically mentioned in the quote/estimate they may not be reconnected.